GEO-IASS/bn-pp/README.md

 ## Input

-The input format is the uai model specification for BAYES network [UAI 2014 Inference Competition](http://www.hlt.utdallas.edu/~vgogate/uai14-competition/).
+The input format is the uai model specification for BAYES and MARKOV networks [UAI 2014 Inference Competition](http://www.hlt.utdallas.edu/~vgogate/uai14-competition/).